• best-orthodontics-braces-nyc-01

 Orthodontic treatment is a safe and comfortable procedure to straighten your teeth and bring that hollywood-style smile that you always wanted.
 However, it is possible that you may feel tender, sore, pain, and irritation in the jaw, mouth, and teeth.
 Especially when the first time an orthodontist places the braces, they will give your teeth and mouth to adjust with the changes.
 With time, your mouth will adjust with the braces making you feel normal.

-At Manhattan Family Orthodontics, we offer a comfortable environment and perform the procedures with modern and high-quality tools and instruments.
+At NYC Dental Orthodontics, we offer a comfortable environment and perform the procedures with modern and high-quality tools and instruments.
 Our highly qualified team of dentists will provide the best service to protect your teeth.

-If you have an orthodontic emergency, contact us as soon as possible at one of our NYC locations:
+If you have an orthodontic emergency, contact us as soon as possible:

 (646) 760-8028